ampmonteiro/glossary-project-php/notes_improve_procedure_way.md

 - in **all app** and **forms**, create a better UI (with boostrap 5) &#9989;

+- all pages (where is business logic) should use clean url

 - in **login**, password should not be sanitize

 - the **logout**, should be inside of admin